 1. Rated pressure range

 The rated pressure range is the pressure range that meets the standard values.
 That is, between the highest and lowest pressure, a pressure range that sensor’s output meets the specified operating characteristics.
 In practical applications, the pressure measured by the sensor is within this range.
-The highest pressure range the sensor can reach 500MPa or more at present.
+The highest pressure range for the pressure sensor UPB1 can reach 500MPa or more at present.

 2. Maximum pressure range